ahsanullah-8bit/APSS/README.md

 was inspired 🤏 this much by solving the issue of paper work done by our university's security gaurds for vehicle entrance and more by my obssession of perfection and uncomplete features.
 Man, I regret throwin' it at the (show your idea) presentation, it could've been much easier!

-## Building
+## Building from Source
 Building from source includes setting up vcpkg and some more configuration.
 I'm strictly following this approach till I find an easier way to resolve dependency issue.
 APSS uses vcpkg for some packages and uses prebuilt binaries for bigger and time-consuming dependencies.
-Prebuilt binaries are hosted in my [0.1 release](https://github.com/ahsanullah-8bit/APSS/releases/tag/v0.1) as it takes a lot of time building from source, correctly.
+Prebuilt binaries are hosted in my [0.1 release](https://github.com/ahsanullah-8bit/APSS/releases/tag/v0.1) as it takes a lot of time building from source the right way.

 ### Prerequisites